verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <em><b>Figure 10.
 Guide to Adjacent photos matching (after sliding)</b></em>
 </p>

-The basis of this feature is that the home point's terrain altitude could be estimated from matching two adjacent photos (See Figure 13).
+The basis of this feature is that the home point's terrain altitude could be estimated from matching two adjacent photos (See Figure 12).

 When first loaded, photo 1 and photo 2 are visualized in such a way that their geometric relationship is preserved.
 This process uses barometer altitude.
-However, barometer altitude is measured against home point's terrain altitude, these photos will not match each other if home point is at higher or lower elevation (See Figure 11).
+However, barometer altitude is measured against the home point's terrain altitude, these photos will not match each other if home point is at higher or lower elevation (See Figure 11).
 By changing these barometer altitudes so that the photos match (this gives the sliding offset, See Figure 10 and Figure 12), it is possible to estimate the home point's terrain altitude.
 From that, the photo's ground altitude can be estimated.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/Adj_UI_before.PNG?raw=true" alt="Adj_UI_beforeSliding">